- Author:

 The loserswill be: The tobacco industry, until they themselves change and move into the ecigarette market and there are clear signs many tobacco

-.The pharmaceutical industry, who will lose tens of millions in NRT (quitsmoking drug) sales, and hundreds
+corporations are planning to do this .The pharmaceutical industry, who will lose tens of millions in NRT (quitsmoking drug) sales, and hundreds

 of millions in lost sales of pharmacotherapies for sick smokers (chemotherapy drugs, COPD drugs, cardiac drugs, vascular drugs).